Andrew Fountaine: Personal life and death

-Tony Martin, a Norfolk farmer who received extensive media coverage after shooting and killing a burglar at his Norfolk home, Bleak House near Wisbech in 1999, is a nephew by marriage of Fountaine.
+Tony Martin (1944–2025), a Norfolk farmer who received extensive media coverage after shooting and killing a burglar at his Norfolk home, Bleak House near Wisbech in 1999, was a nephew by marriage of Fountaine.

+Andrew Fountaine died in King's Lynn, Norfolk on 14 September 1997, at the age of 78.

 Elections contested

 Note: Although Fountaine was the candidate of the local Conservative Party in 1950 his candidacy had been disavowed by the party at national level.